Lercuster/Reproducible-Research-Assessment2/Storm_Research.md

 ## Warning: package 'ggplot2' was built under R version 3.6.1
 ```

-### Obtaining data

 In this survey we will use National Weather Service Storm Data.
-At first we need the data itself, let's download and read it.
+At first we need the data itself, the following code will download and read it.

 ```r